deghislain/ArmelProjects/ParallelAutoMapRedSystem/README.txt

 Project Description:
-ParallelAutoMapRedSystem is a Web a application platform that allows users to perform automated parallel computing that mimics the Hadoop process.
+ParallelAutoMapRedSystem is a Web application platform that allows users to perform automated parallel computing that mimics the Hadoop process.

+In order to achieve that, 3 web services: CombiningWebServiceImpl, MappingWebServiceImpl, ReduceWebServiceImpl are called in parallel.

 In this application, we use Spring, Maven, CXF as Web Service runtime and Apache Tomcat as server.